EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Analysis

+\textbf{Overall Performance of EtCon.} As shown in Table~\ref{tab:com}, EtCon achieves the best trade-off between editing effectiveness and general capability preservation.
+EtCon attains 75.1\% Reliability and 63.0\% Generalization, substantially outperforming all baselines.
+Meanwhile, EtCon maintains general capabilities close to the original model (C-Eval: 78.5 vs 79.5, CoQA F1: 69.4 vs 70.1), demonstrating that our two-stage design successfully balances knowledge injection with pre-trained capability preservation.

+\textbf{Performance on Multi-hop Task.} Table~\ref{tab:editor-cot} further demonstrates EtCon's advantage on MQuAKE-CF-v2.
+EtCon achieves 24.2\% and 33.3\% accuracy on 2-hop and 4-hop queries respectively, substantially outperforming FT-M (2.7\%/4.2\%).
+This indicates that our consolidation stage can propagate localized edits into more consistent multi-step inference.
+Under the EtCon paradigm, incorporating explicit reward for multi-hop queries during consolidation could further strengthen performance on multi-hop tasks.

-To comprehensively evaluate the effectiveness of the proposed Consolidation phase, we conducted extensive experiments on the QAEdit dataset.
-We augmented three baseline knowledge editing methods (FT-M, MMKE, and ALPHAEDIT) with our Consolidation phase and compared their performance against our proposed EtCon method.
-As shown in Table \ref{tab:com}, incorporating the Consolidation phase into FT-M and MMKE yields substantial improvements of 25-28\% in Reliability and approximately 20\% in Generalization metrics.
-These gains demonstrate that the Consolidation phase effectively bridges the gap between edited parametric knowledge and the model's actual generation behavior, enabling successful knowledge utilization in real-world scenarios.
-Moreover, evaluations on multiple general-purpose benchmarks confirm that the Consolidation stage preserves the model's general capabilities, with FT-M and MMKE maintaining their original performance levels and even exhibiting marginal improvements in certain cases.
-This preservation of general capabilities while enhancing editing performance validates the non-destructive nature of our consolidation mechanism.
+\textbf{Universality of Knowledge Consolidation.} To evaluate the generality of our knowledge consolidation stage, we augment three baselines (FT-M, MMKE, and ALPHAEDIT) with Consolidation and compare them with EtCon on QAEdit.
+As shown in Table~\ref{tab:com}, adding Consolidation to FT-M and MMKE improves Reliability by 25\% to 28\% and Generalization by about 20\%.
+These results suggest that Consolidation bridges the gap between edited parametric knowledge and autoregressive generation behavior, enabling more reliable knowledge utilization in practice.

-However, the Consolidation phase cannot repair damage incurred during the editing stage.
-While FT-M with Consolidation achieves 5-8 percentage point improvements in EM and F1 scores on CoQA, these metrics remain substantially below the original model's performance, highlighting the importance of careful knowledge updates during editing.
-MMKE's design protects general capabilities but at the cost of reduced editing efficacy compared to EtCon.
-ALPHAEDIT exhibits model collapse after editing, which even the Consolidation phase cannot rectify.
-Overall, the Consolidation phase proves indispensable for knowledge editing, enabling effective generalization of newly edited knowledge while maintaining the model's general capabilities.
-We further validate EtCon's compatibility with reasoning-oriented architectures (DeepSeek-R1-Distill-Qwen-7B) in Appendix \ref{Deepseek}.
-A detailed time efficiency analysis is provided in Appendix \ref{Time_analy}.